Tipranavir (By mouth)

-- You may take this medicine together with ritonavir capsules or oral liquid with or without food.
-Always take this medicine together with ritonavir tablets with food.
+- Take this medicine with or without food if you take ritonavir capsules or oral liquid.
+Always take this medicine with food if you take ritonavir tablets.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

-- Store the oral liquid at room temperature.
+- Oral liquid: Store at room temperature.
 Do not refrigerate or freeze.
-The liquid must be used within 60 days after the bottle is opened.
+Use within 60 days after the bottle is opened.

 Drugs and Foods to Avoid